Martiless/nondairy-godmother/README.md

 ![Opening Hours & Social Media](/static/images/footer.png)
 </details>
-Each page also contains a footer element that consists of the restaurants social media accounts (Facebook, Twitter and Instagram), as well as the opening hours for the restaurant and copyright information.
+Each page also contains a footer element that consists of the restaurant's social media accounts (Facebook, Twitter and Instagram), as well as the opening hours for the restaurant and copyright information.

 &nbsp;